Robots.txt Generator

 Rules

-Full URL to your XML sitemap.
-Helps search engines find your content.
+Optional: Add your sitemap URL to help search engines find your content

 Generated robots.txt